waggyz/femera-mini-app/README.md

 make -j$C all
 ```

-*Make a note of the name of the executables built.* The following examples assume you're using the Gnu compiler collection (gcc).
+*Make a note of the name of the executables built.* The examples here assume you're using the Gnu compiler collection (gcc).

 If you have [Gmsh 4](http://gmsh.info/ "Gmsh Website") installed, try making and solving a one million degree of freedom (MDOF) quadratic tetrahedron model.